-Directors' fees are described in more detail in Note 11 of the 2010 Annual Report.
+Directors' fees are described in more detail in Note 11.

-AUDITOR'S COMPENSATION
+AUDITOR'S FEES

 The auditor's fees are decided on by the shareholders at the annual general meeting.
-The 2010 Annual General Meeting resolved that fees shall be payable to the auditor in accordance with an approved invoice.
+The 2011 Annual General Meeting resolved that fees shall be payable to the auditor in accordance with an approved invoice.
 Auditor's fees are shown in the table below.
-Other services pertain primarily to consulting on accounting matters and other services, such as prospectus auditing and costs relating to the planned listing of the Company's shares on NASDAQ OMX Small Cap.
+Other services pertain primarily to consulting on accounting matters and other services, such as prospectus auditing.